Revolver Ocelot: [shrug] Practice.

 - The Illuminatus! novels have Tobias Knight, described as the only quintuple agent in the history of espionage.
-If this troper remembers correctly he was working for the CIA, KGB, FBI, Illuminati and the Discordians all at the same time, and had reached the point where he was participating in conspiracy for its own sake.
+Apparently at one point he was working for the CIA, KGB, FBI, Illuminati and the Discordians all at the same time, and had reached the point where he was participating in conspiracy for its own sake.

-- While the agent in question was completely unaware of his status, unravelling the layers of this drive the plot of Philip K Dick's We Can Remember It For You Wholesale.
+- While the agent in question was completely unaware of his status, unraveling the layers of this drives the plot of Philip K. Dick's We Can Remember It For You Wholesale.
 Maybe.

 - The Mack Reynolds novel The Five-Way Secret Agent, where a guy is drafted into an international espionage assignment by five different opposing factions, one after another.